Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Dynamics

 Below, the effect of noise on the rate of fidelity decay of the quantum system is studied.
 The fidelity of a noisy unitary evolution $U_\sigma$ can be measured by

 which is also known as the Loschmidt echo.
 In words, an initial state $\ket{\psi}$ is evolved for a discrete number of time steps $t$ by a unitary process $U_\sigma$ formed from an ideal $U$ and a noisy process of magnitude $\sigma$.
-The inverse operation is then attempted in order to recover the original state, with the fidelity of success $f(t)$ measured in the basis of the initial state.
+The inverse operation is then attempted with a different realization of the random noise in order to recover the original state, with the fidelity of success $f(t)$ measured in the basis of the initial state.
 (For non-unitary, Markovian noise processes the above would require a Lindblad master equation instead.)
 Contrary to previous studies, ``two-way" noise is used that affects both forward and backward evolution, to keep closer to experiment where noise cannot be turned off.
 This increases the fidelity decay rate at given $\sigma$ by a factor of two.